basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Geometry.md

 * **Algorithms**
   * **Points To Line** You have two points and want to  compute the required line equation
      * Find the slope, m = ∆y / ∆x
+       * If the line is vertical then the slope is undifend, then the equation would be x = x constant, **Special case**
+       * If the line is horizontal then the slope is zero, then the equation would be y = y constant
-     * Put the slope and one point into the "Point-Slope Formula
+     * Put the slope and one point into the "Point-Slope Formula y - y1 = m(x - x1)
-     * Simplify to get the line equation AX + BY = C
+     * Simplify to get the line equation ax + by + c
+       * y - y1 = mx - mx1
+       * mx = y + (mx1 - y1)
+       * ax = mx; a = -m
+       * by = y; y = 1
+       * c = mx1 - y1
    * **Point To Line**
+     * If we have the line slope and one point then we will compute the line equation
    * **Parallel Lines**
+      * Check if the have the same slope
+      * Check if the don't cross
    * **Same Lines**
+     * Check if the have the same slope
+     * Check if they cross
+     * Check if they have the same hight
    * **Intersect Lines**
+     * Check if they don't have the same slope (not Parallel)
+     * Check they cross on a point
+     * Find that point
    * **Closet Point To Line**
    * **Reflection Point**
    * ****